trhgquan/Fororum/readme.md

 - SEO Friendly
 - (more fixtures will be added here soon)

+# Installing
-### Prerequisites
+## Prerequisites
 Composer (for installing support packages).

-### Installing
-Install via Git.
+__Install via Git__.
 ```
 git clone https://github.com/trhgquan/Fororum.git
 ```
 After that, run Composer install to install support packages
 ```
 composer install
 ```

-Now you need to configure your .env file, so these code can alive!
+Now you need to configure your .env file, so these code can works!

 In .env file, change
 ```